UBC-MDS/programming-in-python-for-data-science/docs/syllabus-learning-outcomes.md

 - Functions example in plotting, add data to a dataframe?
 - Keyword arguments (default)
 - Docstrings
-- Multiple return values
-- Demonstrate how to import classes and functions for different python libraries
-- Lambda
 - Unit testing

 #### Learning Outcomes